 The RTX 4090 Gaming OC has a boost clock rated at 2535 MHz, but in-game, the clock speeds average around 2700+ MHz, with peaks up to 2745 MHz.

-Like the previous two GPUs mentioned in this buying guide, Gigabyte’s card is also overclockable up to 3000 MHz, while memory clocks can be brought up to 1600 MHz, although your mileage may vary.
+Like the previous two GPUs mentioned in this buying guide, Gigabyte’s card is also overclockable up to 3000 MHz, while memory clocks can be brought up to 1600 MHz, although your efficiency may vary.

 Total board power is limited to 600W.